EU politicians back compromise on car emission targets

 Wednesday's propoal was welcomed by campaign groups.

-"CO2 standards for cars show how environmental law is not only good for the planet but also creates widespread economic and societal benefits," said Greg Archer, a program manager at Transport & Environment.
+"CO2 standards for cars show how environmental law is not only good for the planet but also creates widespread economic and societal benefits," said Greg Archer, a programme manager at Transport & Environment.

 Representing consumers, the European Consumer Organization BEUC said Wednesday's vote should mean lower fuel bills that would quickly offset any increase in car purchase prices resulting from new technology costs.